Little Negro Bu-ci-bu

 Little Negro Bu-ci-bu (Zamorček Bu-ci-bu), also mentioned as Buci-Bu, was the first Slovene comic strip.
 It was created by Milko Bambič and published in 1927 in the children's column of the monthly Naš glas (Our Voice) in Trieste.
-It is a story about an arrogant and tyrannic black king that with his false wisdom leads his people to ruin and commits suicide.
+It is a story about an arrogant and tyrannical black king that with his false wisdom leads his people to ruin and commits suicide.
 It caused a controversy, because it was seen as a parody on the Italian leader Mussolini, and the author predicted his demise.
 The Italian Fascist authorities forbade Bambič's works.
 He escaped from Trieste to Yugoslavia to avoid arrest.